Chicago History Museum: Activities

 On January 19, 2006, the first passenger car to operate on the Chicago 'L' system in 1893 was transported to its new display location at the Chicago History Museum.
 Passengers could ride the 1893 'L' from the Loop to Hyde Park station for 5 cents to attend the World's Columbian Exposition upon the line's opening.
 The vehicle, known as L Car #1, was cosmetically restored to its 1893 appearance before being transported to the museum where it was lifted into an opening created through a wall on the museum's second floor.
 The car's interior features include mahogany and rattan seats and etched glass windows.
-The L car joins the Pioneer, the first locomotive to operate in Chicago; a redesigned exhibition space to showcase the car and locomotive opened on September 30, 2006, as part of a larger remodeling project.
+The L car joined the Pioneer, the first locomotive to operate in Chicago; a redesigned exhibition space to showcase the car and locomotive opened on September 30, 2006, as part of a larger remodeling project.

 The museum houses Chicago's most important collection of materials related to local history.
 The extensive research library includes books and other published materials, manuscripts, paintings, sculptures, and photos.
 It is open to the public, including students working on school projects.
 The costume collection numbers more than 50,000 pieces and dates from the 18th century to the present.
 It contains numerous couture pieces, items created by well-known Chicago manufacturers and designers, and garments worn by notable residents.

 The museum offers a variety of programs, publications, and online resources related to Chicago and American history.
 This includes print and online editions of its collaborative effort the Encyclopedia of Chicago.
 The museum's Chicago Fire mobile app has content equivalent to a 400-page book with more than 350 illustrations, drawn from the museum's collection.
 The app also offers of 10 distinct Chicago areas and 54 fire-related landmarks.
 The app uses GPS guidance that helps the user view photos of nearby sites from the era of the Great Chicago Fire.
 The museum also publishes Chicago History magazine.
 Written by historians and heavily illustrated, this publication focuses on Chicago's complex past and the people who have shaped it.
 Additionally, more than 50,000 images from its collection have been digitized as part of Explore Chicago Collections.